BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/math/dft.md

 $$X(\omega) = \sum_{n=-\infty}^\infty x[n]e^{-i \omega n},$$

 where $i$ is the imaginary unit, $n$ the time index, and $\omega$ the angular frequency in radians per sample.
-The **DFT** of a singal $x[n]$ is given by
+The **DFT** of a signal $x[n]$ is given by

 $$X[k] = \sum_{n=0}^{N-1} x[n]e^{-i \frac{2 \pi}{N} k n},$$

-where $N$ is the number of points in the DFT, $k$ is the nindex in the frequency domain, and $n$ the time index.
+where $N$ is the number of points in the DFT, $k$ is the index in the frequency domain, and $n$ the time index.

-**Purpose:**: The **DTFT** is used to analyze the frequency components of discrete signals that are theoretically infinite in length.
+**Purpose:** The **DTFT** is used to analyze the frequency components of discrete signals that are theoretically infinite in length.
 The DFT is widely used for signal processing, including filtering, signal analysis, and in the implementation of Fast Fourier Transform (FFT) algorithms for efficient computation.

 DTFT is for infinite-length discrete-time signals and results in a continuous frequency spectrum, while DFT is for finite-length signals and results in a discrete frequency spectrum.
 DTFT's frequency domain is continuous, whereas DFT's frequency domain is discrete.